UBAutograding/devU-api/README.md

 The project can be found [here](https://github.com/UBAutograding/devu-shared).

 When developing if you need to update the modules, you can do so by updating the branch or SHA on the package url in the `package.json`.
-As an example, if you wanted to use shared modules from the `auth` branch, you could change the dependancy line in the `package.json` to:
+As an example, if you wanted to use shared modules from the `auth` branch, you could change the dependency line in the `package.json` to:

 ```
 "devu-shared-modules": "github:UBAutograding/devu-shared#auth",